 The consequences of improper reimbursement can be serious.
 First, the employee who was improperly reimbursed could be subject to tax penalties whether the payment was requested intentionally or not.
 Second, if improper reimbursements are discovered during an audit, the company’s entire HRA could be declared noncompliant.
 This would subject the company and each of its employees to tax fees.

 Of course, the best way to avoid improper reimbursement issues is to prevent them.
-Because you and your employees are likely new to health insurance reimbursement, you’ll need education to ensure everyone understands what can and cannot be submitted for reimbursement.
+Because you and your employees are likely new to health insurance reimbursement, you’ll need the education to ensure everyone understands what can and cannot be submitted for reimbursement.

 If an employee does receive an improper reimbursement, it’s important to know how to respond.